WORKSHOP ON MINDFULNESS

 The session was conducted very well.
 It was a great learning experience and also helped the teachers in making learning fun for the learners.

-REPORT ON THE SEMINAR ON ECONOMICS AND S. Sc.
+SEMINAR ON ECONOMICS AND S. Sc.
 CURRICULUM

 A seminar was organized by Cambridge School Noida on the curriculum of S. Sc.
 On May 29, 2019.
 The Resource person was Mr. Amitabh Pandey, a Post Graduate of Delhi School of Economics.